-The Future of Defense Task Force was charged in late 2019 with reviewing the nation’s defense assets and capabilities, as well as with assessing the state of America’s defense industrial base to determine what reforms and innovations the Department of Defense should pursue to ensure it is ready to meet the emerging security threats of the future.
-Chaired in a bipartisan fashion by House Armed Services Committee members Rep. Seth Moulton (D-Mass.) and Rep. Jim Banks (R-Ind.), the task force has spent nearly a year focused on a range of challenges confronting America’s defense, from maintaining the superiority of the nation’s innovation base and technology infrastructure to examining the Pentagon’s strategic priorities, capabilities, and operational concepts.
+The Future of Defense Task Force, which released its final report on September 29, was charged by the House Armed Services Committee with reviewing the nation’s defense assets and capabilities.
+Its goal was to identify what reforms and innovations the Department of Defense should pursue to ensure it is ready to meet the security threats of the future.
+Chaired Rep. Seth Moulton and Rep. Jim Banks, the members of the task force are a bipartisan group of distinguished veterans and intelligence professionals: Congresswomen Chrissy Houlahan, Elissa Slotkin, and Susan Davis, and Congressmen Scott DesJarlais, Paul Mitchell, and Michael Walz.
+They spent nearly a year studying a range of challenges confronting America’s defense apparatus, from maintaining the superiority of the nation’s innovation base and technology infrastructure to examining the Pentagon’s strategic priorities, capabilities, and operational concepts.

 On September 30, Brookings Senior Fellow Michael O’Hanlon hosted Reps.
 Moulton and Banks to discuss the task force’s recommendations.